 - Make better, fact-based decisions with Virima for Cloud assets in CMDB

 Are you planning a move to the cloud, or have you already made the move and now want to make the most of it?
-No matter which category you are in, you need the right technology and tools to get going.
+No matter which stage you are in, you need the right technology and tools to get going.

 But it is also important to note that the success of your cloud initiatives does not depend solely on the right technology but also people and process changes.
-With an accurate, well-maintained Configuration Management Database (CMDB) you can greatly reduce the risks of cloud transition and support your daily operations and maintenance processes.
+With an accurate, well-maintained Configuration Management Database (CMDB), you can greatly reduce the risks of cloud transition and support your daily operations and maintenance processes.